KingFisherr/KingFisherr/README.md

-👋 Hi, I’m @KingFisherr feel free to look around.
-On my repo I have mobile applications, back-end programs, and other projects I like to work on during my free time.
+👋 Hi, I’m @KingFisherr.
+Welcome to my portfolio, feel free to look around.
+On my repo you can see my mobile applications, back-end programs, and other projects I like to work on during my free time.
 <br/>
 ```javascript
 const Tahsin = {